Tod Browning: Magnum opus: Freaks (1932)

 The guileless Hans' self-delusional fantasy of winning the affection of Cleopatra—"seductive, mature, cunning and self-assured"—provokes her contempt, eliciting "cruel sexual jests" at odds with her attractive physical charms.
 Browning provides the moral rationale for the final reckoning with Cleopatra before she has discovered Hans' fortune and plans to murder him.
 Film historian Stuart Rosenthal explains:

 Browning addresses another theme fundamental to his work: "Inability to Assign Guilt".
 The community of freaks delay judgement on Cleopatra when she insults Frieda (Daisy Earles), the midget performer who loves Hans.
 Their social solidarity cautions restraint, but when the assault on Hans becomes egregious, they act single-mindedly to punish the offender.
 Browning exonerates the freaks of any guilt: they are "totally justified" in their act of retribution.
 Stuart Rosenthal describes this doctrine, the "crux" of Browning's social ideal:

 Browning cinematic style in Freaks is informed by the precepts of German Expressionism, combining a subdued documentary-like realism with "chiaroscuro shadow" for dramatic effect.

 The wedding banquet sequence in which Cleopatra and Hercules brutally degrade Hans is "among the most discussed moments of Freaks" and according to biographer Vivian Sobchack "a masterpiece of sound and image, and utterly unique in conception and realization."

 The final sequence in which the freaks carry out their "shocking" revenge and Cleopatra's fate is revealed "achieves the most sustained level of high-pitched terror of any Browning picture."

-Freaks was given general release only after 30-minutes of footage was excised by Thalberg to remove portions deemed offensive to the public.
+Freaks was given general release only after Thalberg excised 30 minutes of footage deemed offensive to the public.

-Though Browning had a long history of making profitable pictures at M-G-M Freaks was a "disaster" at the box office, though earning mixed reviews among critics.
+Though Browning had a long history of making profitable pictures at MGM, Freaks was a "disaster" at the box office, though earning mixed reviews among critics.

 Browning's reputation as a reliable filmmaker among the Hollywood establishment was tarnished, and he completed only four more pictures before retiring from the industry after 1939.
-According to biographer Alfred Eaker "Freaks, in effect, ended Browning's career."
+According to biographer Alfred Eaker, "Freaks, in effect, ended Browning's career."